jake-knerr/chess/README.md

 > Specificity problems when using multiple states?
 Consider creating a new state instead.

 #### Define states nested under the content that they are applied to, after any other rules.
-If a state must target multiple parts of the inner structure, define the state on a shared ancestor element (if available) or the top-level node.
+If a state can target multiple parts of the inner structure, define the state on a shared ancestor element (if available) or the top-level node.

 > Why?
 The structure and state styling will read in a top-down manner instead of forcing the user to jump around the component's definition and and prevents duplicating selectors..